Refinitiv/Real-Time-SDK/Cpp-C/Eta/README.md

 - When using watchlist, the encDataBody member of an RsslRequestMsg is only used for retrieving data related to batch requests, view requests, and symbol list behaviour requests.
 No other payload is stored or forwarded for standard streams.
 The extendedHeader of an RsslRequestMsg is not used.
 When requesting with private streams, the encDataBody member of the RsslRequestMsg is stored and transmitted with the request.

-- ETA can not download dictionary from Enterprise Platform over a Websocket connection using the tr\_json2/rssl\_json protocol.
+- ETA can not download dictionary from a Refinitiv Real-Time Distribution System over a Websocket connection using the tr\_json2/rssl\_json protocol.
 This is a limitation of the simplied JSON protocol.

 - The RWF/JSON Converter library does not support groupID property of RWF message when using Websocket Transport with JSON data format.